vinterAlex/department_admin_employee/README.md

   * Determine the permissions of a user based on her roles.
   * Notify the Manager that a user has been registered in their department

+** how I used it on a new solution:
+- clean solution
+- build solution
+-  Package Manager Console -> update-database

+* TEST QUESTIONS:
+* Could you explain which design patterns have you used and what is the purpose of them?
+  * Answer: As a design pattern I'd use the "Builder", because builder doesn’t require products to have a common interface.
+That makes it possible to produce different products using the same construction process.

+* If we wanted to persist that information in any storage, could you please explain which type of storage you would choose and how it looks?
+  * Answer: I'd use Cloud AWS, despite the cost it's fast.